Cardinals vs. Dodgers Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has 52 hits with 16 doubles, seven home runs, 23 walks and 23 RBI.
-He's also stolen five bases.
+- Goldschmidt has collected 52 hits with 16 doubles, seven home runs and 26 walks.
+He has driven in 23 runs with six stolen bases.

 Goldschmidt Recent Games